alsalafiyyah/alsalafiyyah.github.io/_posts/2025/2025-07-29-refuting-misconceptions-concerning-the-eternity-of-allah-words.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Ruling on describing the Words of Allah as ancient"
+title: "Refuting misconceptions concerning the eternity of Allah's Words"
 date: 2025-07-29
 hijri: "Safar 4, 1447 AH"
 source: "Fatawa Al-Lajnah Ad-Daimah, Fatwa no. 3239, Question 4"
 category: [fatwas, quran]
-excerpt: "As for describing the Words of Allah as “ancient,” neither the Sahabah (Companions of the Prophet) nor the Imams of Salaf were reported to have described Allah’s Words as ancient."
+excerpt: "The Qur’an is the Speech of Allah; it was not created.
+'Isa (peace be upon him) is a human being who was given birth to by Maryam bint 'Imran.
+Thus, the Qur’an is better."
 author: "Permanent Committee of KSA"
 muftis:
   chairman: